analytics-club-iitm/ML-AI/Challenges/Insight_Generation/README.md

 **We request everyone to come up with any number of visual insights - like graphs and provide a suitable inference and use case for the same.
 There is no need to come up with Predictive models or analysis but you can do the same if you are interested as well.**

-Everyone can to submit their insights in a **PDF form and also submit a jupyter notebook** for the same with the relevant code in the "Showcase" channel on the Discord Server which will later be compiled together and shared with everyone once the challenge ends. **Mention the name of the zip file as the members of the team.**
+Everyone can to submit their insights in a **PDF form and also submit a jupyter notebook** for the same with the relevant code in the "Showcase" channel on the Discord Server which will later be compiled together and shared with everyone once the challenge ends. **Mention the name of the files as the members of the team.**